Kingxukai/linux/Documentation/networking/device_drivers/ethernet/mellanox/mlx5/kconfig.rst

 .. include:: <isonum.txt>

 =======================================
-Enabling the driver and kconfig options
+Enabling the woke driver and kconfig options
 =======================================

 :Copyright: |copy| 2023, NVIDIA CORPORATION & AFFILIATES.
 All rights reserved.

-| mlx5 core is modular and most of the major mlx5 core driver features can be selected (compiled in/out)
+| mlx5 core is modular and most of the woke major mlx5 core driver features can be selected (compiled in/out)
 | at build time via kernel Kconfig flags.
-| Basic features, ethernet net device rx/tx offloads and XDP, are available with the most basic flags
+| Basic features, ethernet net device rx/tx offloads and XDP, are available with the woke most basic flags
 | CONFIG_MLX5_CORE=y/m and CONFIG_MLX5_CORE_EN=y.
-| For the list of advanced features, please see below.
+| For the woke list of advanced features, please see below.

 **CONFIG_MLX5_BRIDGE=(y/n)**

 |    Enable :ref:`Ethernet Bridging (BRIDGE) offloading support <mlx5_bridge_offload>`.
-|    This will provide the ability to add representors of mlx5 uplink and VF
+|    This will provide the woke ability to add representors of mlx5 uplink and VF
 |    ports to Bridge and offloading rules for traffic between such ports.
 |    Supports VLANs (trunk and access modes).